 “Manipulation has a bad reputation, but it isn’t necessarily evil,” Ikka says.
 “If the manipulator is able to take responsibility for his or her actions, the remedy is as simple as good communication.
 If they aren’t, an escape plan should be in view.”
 She adds.

-Consider the next steps carefully if your partner becomes defensive and angry, or is otherwise disrespectful to your feelings.
+Consider the next steps carefully if your partner becomes defensive and angry or is otherwise disrespectful to your feelings.
 Decide if you really want to be in a relationship with someone who treats your emotions this way.
 It’s up to you to figure out whether you and your partner want to break your relationship’s manipulative patterns.
 What matters most is that you understand the fact that you are able to identify manipulative relationships.
 Do well to express your displeasure.

 Continue to be self-aware and communicate your emotions to your partner on a regular basis.
 You should be able to get to the bottom of the problem and work out a solution together.

-What is an example of manipulation in a relationship?
+What Is an Example of Manipulation in a Relationship?

-Using an intimate emotional connection to control another person’s behavior is one of the most popular.
+Using an intimate emotional connection to control another person’s behaviour is one of the most popular.
 In a romantic relationship, for example, an abusive individual may try to manipulate a person by moving too quickly.
 To reduce their victim’s guard or make them feel obliged, they may overwhelm them with love actions.

 When you’re in a loving relationship, your partner accepts you for who you are.
 They encourage you to be yourself—perhaps a “better version” of yourself, but still being you nevertheless.
 Toxic manipulative relationships, on the other hand, convince you that you’re never good enough and that you need to change.

-What is gaslighting in a relationship?
+What Is Gaslighting in a Relationship?

 Gaslighting is a common method of manipulation in abusive relationships.
 It’s a sort of covert emotional abuse in which the bully or abuser deceives the target by fabricating a story and making them doubt their own judgments and reality.